-- 1. Turn into the slide.
+- Turn into the slide.

-- 2. Maintain a steady throttle setting.
+- Maintain a steady throttle setting.

-- 3. Resume your course as soon as the ATV straightens out.
+- o Resume your course as soon as the ATV straightens out.

-OPERATION ON HILLS
+3.5.4 OPERATION ON HILLS

-Never operate the ATV on hills too steep for the ATV or for operator abilities.
+MARNING Never operate the ATV on hills too steep for the ATV or for operator abilities.
 Practice on smaller hills before trying larger hills.